iamgmujtaba/regis_std/data/students/ajensen008/profile.md

 *Please update this section with your actual skills and proficiency levels.*

-## MSDS 692 - Practicum I
+## MSDS 696 - Practicum II

-**Title:** Predicting Scope 3 Greenhouse Gas (GHG) Emissions Using Hierarchical Linear Modeling
+**Title:** Principal Component Analysis and Clustering for Scope 3 Greenhouse Gas (GHG) Emissions Estimation with Hierarchical Linear Modeling

 **Semester:** Summer 2025

-**Tags:** Data Science, Python, Analytics
+**Tags:** Clustering, Data Analysis

-**Abstract:** This project focuses on predicting scope 3 greenhouse gas (ghg) emissions using hierarchical linear modeling.
+**Abstract:** This project focuses on principal component analysis and clustering for scope 3 greenhouse gas (ghg) emissions estimation with hierarchical linear modeling.
 Please update this section with a detailed description of your project, methodology, and key findings.

 **Key Achievements:**
 - Please add your key project achievements